SebastienCaillat/PieChartwithPython/README.md

 * Data, color shoice, symbols are to be filled in the program then run `PieChart.py` to generate figure
 * Argument after program name will change figure filename
 * `PieChart.py nofile` will avoid saving figure to file
-* Other options are to be changed inside the program
+* Other options are to be changed inside the program (setting section)
 * If needed, color shemes can be found here http://colorbrewer2.org/ thanks to Cynthia A. Brewer

 ## Modules needed
 * Numpy, matpotlib (http://matplotlib.org/), pylab... see error message if any
-* Under Windows if needed use the Unofficial Windows Binaries for Python Extension Packages by Christoph Gohlke: http://www.lfd.uci.edu/~gohlke/pythonlibs/
+* Under Windows if needed use the *Unofficial Windows Binaries for Python Extension Packages* by Christoph Gohlke: http://www.lfd.uci.edu/~gohlke/pythonlibs/

-Tested with Python 3.3
+Tested with Python 3.3 under windows